🔷Point Cloud Bounding Box (Aligned Along Line)

 -

-Oriented Object Pose Estimation: When you need to obtain an accurate bounding box for an object whose main direction is known (e.g., the long edge direction of a bar-shaped workpiece).
-By inputting this main direction (long edge line), a more stable bounding box that better fits the actual orientation of the object can be obtained.
+Oriented Object Pose Estimation: When needing to obtain a precise bounding box for an object whose principal direction is known (e.g., the longitudinal direction of an elongated workpiece).
+By inputting this principal direction (long edge line), a more stable and better-fitting bounding box that matches the object’s actual orientation can be obtained.

 -